web3templates/jekyll-now/README.md

-# Web3Templates
+# Landing Page Templates for any Purpose

-Beutiful Landing Page Templates
+Web3Templates is a collection high quality conversion oriented beautiful landing page templates for any purposes.
+Signup for Beta Access now and get 50% OFF on Premium Membership for life!

 https://web3templates.com/